 Domain 5 of CEH: Web Application Hacking

-This is Domain 5 of the CEH exam, it plays a very important part in the exam, so let's find out what this domain has to offer and why it is so important.
+This is Domain 5 of CEH, Which is web application hacking, It plays a very important part in the exam, so let's find out what this domain has to offer and why it is so important.

 What is a Web Application?

 A web application is a computer program that utilizes web browsers and web technologies to perform tasks over the internet.
-The demands of web apps are increasing because they don’t even require download.
+The demand for web apps is increasing because they don’t even require download.
 All you need to do is, access a web app from any web browser such as google chrome, internet explorer.
 The evolution of websites has led to the advancement of the web development process as well.
 There are three components of web application:

-- Web server: Any request that come from client is managed by the web server.
+- Web server: Any request that comes from the client is managed by the webserver.

-- Application server: The application server completes the tasks and requests send by client.
+- Application server: The application server completes the tasks and requests sent by the client.

-- Database: Database is the backend that stores and retrieves the needed information.
+- Database: The database is the backend that stores and retrieves the needed information.

-Domain 5 of CEH: Types of attacks on web applications.
+Domain 5 of CEH: Types of Web Application Hacking

 - Implement a secure SDLC framework for software development.